-But everything changed after October 7, 2023.
+But everything changed again after October 7, 2023.

 This work has not always been easy.
 Speaking out publicly carries risks.
 I have experienced intimidation and hostility as a result of my advocacy.
 But I believe deeply that silence is not an option.